 The Spring Conference focuses on a single concept related to Bowen theory.
 Guest scientists, researchers, and leaders in the study of family systems offer presentations related to the topic during this two-day conference.
-There is ample time for questions and discussion with the audience.

 Each year at the Spring Conference, the Caskie Research Fund Award is given to support an important research effort in Bowen theory.

-First begun in 1967 by Dr. Bowen, monthly Clinical Conferences combine presentations by Bowen Center faculty with videotaped clinical interviews with families they work with.
+The monthly Clinical Conferences combine presentations by Bowen Center faculty with videotaped clinical interviews with families they work with.
 Each conference has a specific focus.
 This highly regarded conference series offers stimulating learning opportunities for experienced clinicians, students, and those interested in better understanding Bowen theory’s application to the family.